malescordia/push_swap/README.md

-# Push_swap
+# push_swap

-Welcome to the Push_swap project repository by malescordia.
+Welcome to the push_swap project repository by malescordia.

 ## Overview
-Push_swap is a sorting algorithm project at 42, where the challenge is to sort a stack of integers using a set of predefined operations with the minimum number of moves.
+push_swap is a sorting algorithm project at 42, where the challenge is to sort a stack of integers using a set of predefined operations with the minimum number of moves.
 The project focuses on algorithmic efficiency, problem-solving, and understanding the complexities of sorting.

 ## Project Highlights
 - Implements various sorting algorithms efficiently.